Put It in a Love Song: Critical reception

 The song received generally mixed to positive reviews from critics.
 Randy Lewis of Los Angeles Times gave the song a positive review stating "self-confidence is in full flower in 'Put It in a Love Song,' her effervescent duet with Beyoncé that has 'hit single' written all over it."
 Allison Stewart of The Washington Post stated "Keys also teams with Beyoncé, the glittery Diana Ross to Keys's [sic] super-serious poetry major, for the disc's best track, 'Put It in a Love Song.'[...]
 'Love Song' is an oddly mechanical number that lurches from diva to diva but somehow doesn't fall over..."
 Andrew Burgess of MusicOMH called it one of the album's "standout moments", describing it as having "the Sasha Fierce brashness" and that "the always fantastic Beyoncé takes a notable backseat to Keys for a delightful and surprising change of pace".
-Stephen Thomas Erlewine of the website Allmusic chose "Put It in a Love Song" as one of the three best songs on The Element of Freedom and commented, "On The Element of Freedom, that elegance is so easy it borders on the sleepy, with Keys' understatement undercutting livelier numbers -- chief among them the bubbly Beyoncé duet 'Put It in a Love Song' -- so they play as ballads."
+Stephen Thomas Erlewine of the website AllMusic chose "Put It in a Love Song" as one of the three best songs on The Element of Freedom and commented, "On The Element of Freedom, that elegance is so easy it borders on the sleepy, with Keys' understatement undercutting livelier numbers -- chief among them the bubbly Beyoncé duet 'Put It in a Love Song' -- so they play as ballads."
 Mikael Wood of Spin also chose the song as a highlight on the whole album.
 Gary Graff of Billboard magazine described the song as a "girl-power anthem".
 A writer of The New York Times felt that the song gives the album "bristle with a less regal impulse: flirting".
 The writer further commented that the song had a "quantitatively different energy, air-lifted from somewhere else".
 Nick Levine of Digital Spy said, "Beyoncé nearly manages to jolt Keys out of her midtempo comfort zone on 'Put In A Love Song', encouraging 'A' to show her sassy side over bootyshakin' Swiss Beatz rhythms."
-Ron Wynn of The City Paper noted that Keys matches Knowles "in force and attitude" on the song.
+Ron Wynn of The City Paper noted that Keys matches Beyoncé "in force and attitude" on the song.